Author: Frank W. Jackson, M.D.

 The immune system makes antibodies and other proteins that fight off infection and keep the body healthy.
 In some disorders, the body mistakenly targets one of its own organs as a foreign protein or infection.
-It makes antibodies against it and can severely damage or even destroy the organ.
+It makes antibodies against it and can severely damage the organ.
 Diseases such as lupus, hypothyroidism, rheumatoid arthritis and the type of diabetes that requires insulin, are examples.
 The stomach lining also may be attacked by the immune system leading to loss of the stomach cells.
 This causes acute and chronic inflammation which can result in a condition called pernicious anemia.
 The anemia occurs because the body no longer can absorb vitamin B12 due to a lack of a key stomach factor, destroyed by the chronic inflammation.
 Stomach cancer can even occur later in life.
 People with pernicious anemia need regular vitamin B12 supplementation.

 Aspirin & NSAID Gastritis